Shiva (1989 Telugu film): In popular culture

-The cycle-chain scene became popular, with people telling Varma that they broke a cycle chain after seeing Siva; the director called them the "ultimate example of how imagination can take over and become a reality in time".
+The cycle-chain scene became popular, with people telling Varma that they broke a cycle chain after seeing Shiva; the director called them the "ultimate example of how imagination can take over and become a reality in time".
 As of 2014, the chain used in the film is owned by Chakravarthy.
-Film-poster designers Anil and Bhanu said that posters should be designed to make a subconscious impact on the viewer, citing the title logo of Siva (with Nagarjuna and the cycle chain) as an example.
-Inspired by Varma's work in Siva, Rajamouli composed the action sequence during the intermission of his directorial debut Student No. 1 (2002), and followed the shot division of the cycle-chain scene for the same.
+Shiva was originally the name of the villain of the movie.
+But after the narration, Nagarjuna liked the name so much that he requested his role to be named Shiva.
+Film-poster designers Anil and Bhanu said that posters should be designed to make a subconscious impact on the viewer, citing the title logo of Shiva (with Nagarjuna and the cycle chain) as an example.
+Inspired by Varma's work in Shiva, Rajamouli composed the action sequence during the intermission of his directorial debut Student No. 1 (2001), and followed the shot division of the cycle-chain scene for the same.

+During the production of James (2005), Varma thought of doing something like Shiva, he wanted to portray the underworld and police as he thought it would be interesting to structure a story around the Mumbai police.
+Varma then made Shiva 2006, with Mohit Ahlawat and Priyanka Kothari.
+If the original was set amid a campus backdrop, the 2006 version shows the protagonist as an honest cop fighting the corrupt system and the Mumbai underworld.
+Shiva 2006 failed to impress the audience and critics.
+Sukanya Verma of Rediff.com wrote that "the film dares to ridiculously rest on the incapable shoulders of a non-acting cast -- Mohit Ahlawat and Nisha Kothari, and also noted that Shiva 2006 has nothing in common with the original Nagarjuna starrer.

 Chakravarthy agreed to play the antagonist in Naga Chaitanya's acting debut, Josh (2009), and said that its makers are "trying to get JD of Shiva who actually ran away mid way from college".
-Bangalore Mirror and other reviewers noted similarities between Josh and Siva, which Chaitanya called a "coincidence".
-Chaitanya's films, Bezawada (2011)—produced by Varma—and Autonagar Surya (2014), were noted for similarities to Siva.
-Siva was parodied in several films such as Lakshmi (2006), Oosaravelli (2011), Katha Screenplay Darsakatvam Appalaraju (2011) (also directed by Varma), and Sudigadu (2012).
+Bangalore Mirror and other reviewers noted similarities between Josh and Shiva, which Chaitanya called a "coincidence".
+Chaitanya's films, Bezawada (2011)—produced by Varma—and Autonagar Surya (2014), were noted for similarities to Shiva.
+Shiva was parodied in several films such as Lakshmi (2006), Oosaravelli (2011), Katha Screenplay Darsakatvam Appalaraju (2011) (also directed by Varma), and Sudigadu (2012).

-Amala listed Siva with Pushpaka Vimana (1987), Vedham Pudhithu (1987), Agni Natchathiram (1988), and Karpoora Mullai (1991) as her most memorable films.
-Geethika Chandrahasan Sudip of The Hindu listed Siva for the letter S in the July 2015 "ABCD of Telugu cinema".
+Amala listed Shiva with Pushpaka Vimana (1987), Vedham Pudhithu (1987), Agni Natchathiram (1988), and Karpoora Mullai (1991) as her most memorable films.
+Geethika Chandrahasan Sudip of The Hindu listed Shiva for the letter S in the July 2015 "ABCD of Telugu cinema".
 In August 2015, Pooja Darade of The Times of India included the film on her list of "Telugu movies one must watch before dying".
-Fahad Usmani of The Hindu compared Siva to Mother India (1957), Sholay (1975), Mr. India (1987), Agneepath (1990), and Ghayal (1990), noting that their antagonists became more popular than their heroes.